turingschool-examples/receipt-comp/README.md

 # Instructions

-- Clone down this repo
+- Fork and clone this repo
 - Write HTML and CSS to match the following comp
 - Colors, font, and image are provided for you!